brimdata/brimcap/docs/Troubleshooting.md

 ## Screenshots/Videos

-If you think you've encountered a bug that's specific to how Brimcap interacts with the Brim app, a screenshot or recorded desktop video of your Brim app that includes the error message or unexpected behavior may help us a lot.
+If you think you've encountered a bug that's specific to how Brimcap interacts with the Zui app, a screenshot or recorded desktop video of your Zui app that includes the error message or unexpected behavior may help us a lot.
 If you can annotate your media with arrows, text, or other detail, even better.
 The same is true if you're submitting a detailed feature request.